 In 2000 the association formed a subsidiary company, Unity Enterprise, to support local entrepreneurial activity.
 Unity Business Centre – the largest of Unity’s three business centres, which also include Chapeltown Enterprise Centre and Leeds Media Centre – has become a hub of entrepreneurial activity with more than 80 different enterprises now resident including training organisations, recruitment consultants, fashion designers, printers and a café.
 Leeds Media Centre is home to Made in Leeds TV.

-Unity Employment Services (UES) was set-up in 2011 to support Unity tenants and the surrounding communities in accessing employment and training opportunities.
+Unity Employment Services (UES) was set-up in 2011 to support Unity tenants and their surrounding communities in accessing employment and training opportunities.
 Last year 77 people were helped to find work, 120 received accredited skills training and 15 others entered work placements.
-More than 600 people have been given direct assistance to improve their lives since UES was established.
+More than 600 people have been given direct assistance to improve their lives since UES was established,

 “Thanks to their efforts, the vision of a succession of board members and the professionalism and dedication of our staff over the last 30 years, Unity is now rightly regarded as one of the country’s most successful and forward-thinking BME-led housing associations.